 Photo courtesy of the late Dr. Al Jenny, USDA

 The parts of a cow that are not eaten by people are cooked, dried, and ground into a powder.
 The powder is then used for a variety of purposes, including as an ingredient in animal feed.
 A cow gets BSE by eating feed contaminated with parts that came from another cow that was sick with BSE.
 The contaminated feed contains the abnormal prion, and a cow becomes infected with the abnormal prion when it eats the feed.
 If a cow gets BSE, it most likely ate the contaminated feed during its first year of life.
 Remember, if a cow becomes infected with the abnormal prion when it is one-year-old, it usually will not show signs of BSE until it is five-years-old or older.

 Can People Get BSE?

 People can get a version of BSE called variant Creutzfeldt-Jakob disease (vCJD).
-As of December 4, 2017, 231 people worldwide are known to have become sick with vCJD according to the University of Edinburgh’s National CJD Research & Surveillance Unit.
+As of 2019, 232 people worldwide are known to have become sick with vCJD, and unfortunately, they all have died.
 It is thought that they got the disease from eating food made from cows sick with BSE.
 Most of the people who have become sick with vCJD lived in the United Kingdom at some point in their lives.
 Only four lived in the U.S., and most likely, these four people became infected when they were living or traveling overseas.